Colwyn Bay postcard: Terry Jones

 He also worked as a screenwriter, film director and author of books for adults and children.
 History is prominent in his books, which include The Saga of Erik the Viking (1983) and Chaucer's Knight: Portrait of a Medieval Mercenary (1994).
 His film credits include the screenplay for Labyrinth (1986), starring David Bowie.

-Terry was diagnosed with dementia in 2016.
+Terry was diagnosed with dementia in 2016 and died in January 2020.

 Postcode: LL29 8PT